How to Export Squarespace to HTML — Beyond XML Export (2026) cover image

 Step 3: Configure and Export

-Choose your export settings:
+Choose your preferred export settings:

-• Full site to export all pages, or single page for just one
+• Full site to export all pages, or single page for just one specific layout.

-• Minification to compress HTML and CSS
+• Minification to compress your HTML and CSS for faster load times.

-Step 4: Deploy
+Step 4: Deploy Your New HTML Site

-What Gets Preserved in the Export
+What Gets Preserved in the Export?

-• Images.
-Photos, backgrounds, and gallery images are included.
+• Images: Photos, backgrounds, and gallery images are included.

 What does not transfer:

-• Squarespace Commerce (server-side checkout)
+• Squarespace Commerce (server-side checkout and inventory)

 • Member areas (login-gated content)